How to Start a Marketing Agency in 2023 (From a 7-Figure Agency CEO)

 Step 2 – How to Get Clients

-The second step in how to start a marketing agency is getting those clients.
+The second step in how to start a sales funnel agency is getting those clients.
 Start by gathering some testimonials.

 If you’ve been freelancing and already have testimonials/case studies from your clients, you can skip this step.
 If not, offer to do work for free for several of your ideal clients in exchange for a testimonial.